netgen/local-development-setup/macos/README.md

 ## Install Xcode Command Line Tools

-To install Xcode Command Line Tools, execute the following and follow the
+To install Xcode Command Line Tools, execute the following on the command line and follow the instructions:
-instructions:

 ```console
 xcode-select --install